St. Lucie County offering free COVID-19 testing this weekend, even without symptoms

 St. Lucie County residents can receive a free COVID-19 test this weekend whether they have symptoms or not.

-"We're hopeful that people will still continue to take advantage of the testing," said Clint Sperber with the Health Department Administrator.
+"We're hopeful that people will still continue to take advantage of the testing," Clint Sperber, administrator of the Florida Department of Health in St. Lucie County, said.

-Sperber said that up to 40 percent of people that test positive for coronavirus don't show any symptoms.
+Sperber said that up to 40% of people that test positive for coronavirus don't show any symptoms.

 He's hoping that free testing this weekend will help lower the spread.

-"We are still having anywhere from 25-35 new cases per day in this county, so it's still active," said Sperber.
+"We are still having anywhere from 25-35 new cases per day in this county, so it's still active," he said.

 The free tests will be given out at a mobile site set up inside a Statlab bus.

-"It could help a lot with the asymptomatic carriers," said Tyler Smith, St. Lucie County resident.
+"It could help a lot with the asymptomatic carriers," St. Lucie County resident Tyler Smith said.

 The bus will be giving out up to 600 tests per day.